Lynae Larson

-Lynae Larson (born 1953) is an American former marathon runner, who won the 1978 Chicago Marathon, and came second at the 1979 Chicago Marathon.
+Lynae Larson (born 1953) is an American former marathon runner, who won the 1978 Chicago Marathon, and finished second in the 1979 Chicago Marathon.
 She failed to qualify for the 1976 Summer Olympics.

 Personal life and early career

 Larson was born in 1953 and studied at Dickinson State College, where she began running.
 In her sophomore year, Larson set four meeting records at the North Dakota Association for Intercollegiate Athletics for Women event.
 She set records in the 440-yard run, long jump, 200-meter low hurdles, and the 880-yard run.
 In 1975, Larson won the long jump, 50 metres hurdles, 880-yard run and 1-mile run events at the same competition, and set a meeting record in the mile run.
 From 1976 to 1977, Larson was the coach of the Dickinson State girls' track and field team.
 The following year, Larson was a high school gym teacher in Brookings, South Dakota.
 In 2002, Larson worked as a schoolteacher in Saint Paul, Minnesota.
 She also worked as Women's Athletics Director at Dickinson State College.